olivoil/migrate-js/readme.md

 ## Programmatic use

-See the examples folder for more, or check [https://runkit.com/olivoil/migrate-js](this live example).
+See the examples folder for more, or check [this live example](https://runkit.com/olivoil/migrate-js).

 ```javascript
 const Migrate = require("migrate");